Ultimate Guide of Things to Know Before Visiting Thailand!

 8. Food Stalls in Thailand

 You will see food stalls everywhere in Thailand.
-They are a part of the Thailand culture and the food is cheap!
+They are a part of the Thai culture and the food is cheap!
 What you will want to know before visiting the Thailand food stalls is if there is a line, the food is probably good and safe to eat.
-If the cart is empty and there’s food just laying out … let’s go on a hard pass.
+If the cart is empty and there’s food just lying out … let’s go on a hard pass.

 9. Toilets in Thailand